light-and-ray/bunker3d-to-gzdoom/readme.md

 ### `.b3d` map format

 Despite visual similarities with Doom, these maps have nothing similar with Doom's format.
 The file contains very complicated data, stored in about 100 arrays.
 I assume it was made to fit the game in order of hundreds kilobytes.
 The base geometry is described as sequencies of segments, they are stored as nibble values (halves of bytes).
-The other geometry is stored as descriptions of geometric shapes: rectangles, circles.
+The other geometry is stored as descriptions of geometric shapes: rectangles, circles, incomplete rectangles.
 The engine in one hand has less restrictions about lines - it's okay to have overlapping walls, walls in out of bounce; but in the other hand it doesn't support sector light (btw was added in Meat2Eat game), and different sector's floor and ceiling level.
-It doesn't have "sector" term - lines can have different height, but you can't see what's on top of them or under neath
+It doesn't have a "sector" term at all - lines can have different height, but you can't see what's on surfaces on top of them or under neath

 ### Dependencies